GRuizV/PersonalBillingAssistant/Loose Notes.md

 ## Clear pendings
-- Update the README for the context maintenance system.
-- Move everything to pytesting.
+- Move everything to pytesting. → After Phase 1 is finished.

 ---